 I recently stumbled upon this blog “The Body Love Blog” where a young lady posted the bikini pose of her big body with fuming comments about what other people have told about her body.
-I am sorry for what she has gone through and I strongly object anyone who mock at obese people.
-You can of course provide constructive feedback and help.
+I am sorry for what she has gone through and I strongly object anyone who mocks at obese people.
+You can, of course, provide constructive feedback and help.
 This blog post triggered a series of thoughts and I dug a little into the fat world and found that a lot of activities are going on which I am not aware of.

 Great.
 But, Why do we react so much to the symptoms (discrimination), but not to the core issue (being overweight)?